realmagicgreen/magicgreenastro/src/content/products/bamboo-bicycles.md

 ---
-layout: ../../layouts/Article.astro
 title: Bamboo Bicycles
 subtitle: "Making bikes out of bamboo is actually not all that crazy.
 East Bali bamboo bikes manufacture them locally."
 description: "The crazy idea of making bikes out of bamboo is actually not all that crazy.
-It has excellent vibration dampening effects, noticeable on bumpy roads."
+It has excellent vibration dampening effects, cool for bumpy roads."
 category: products
-date: 2018-06-11
+pubDate: 2018-06-11
 published: true
 tags:
   - bamboo